AUMSA/2020-MSA-content/AI & Advanced Analytics/README.md

 you can also share this project in your CV/resume and it might be useful in your future job search.
 The projects are mandatory and part of this bootcamp's assessment.
 You **must** complete the project with the following guidelines:

+#### Low/No Coding Approach:
+- This guidelines are valid if you're using Azure Machine Learning Designer.
+- You have to add a proper description and summary of the project.
+- In the description section explain the source of the dataset

+#### Coding Approach:
 - You have to upload and maintain a GitHub repository for your project
 - Your project **must not** have only one commit.
 We need to check commit history to ensure the validity of the project
 - If it's a code file, it **must** have comments to explain the major steps in your code